bassosimone/libremk_platform/README.md

 bit of performance, because you need to check a couple of pointers when dispatching a call, to decide whether to call the real API or a replacement.

-This repository is currently a proposal.
-Hence the `re` (really experimental) prefix and, as such, is not part of Measurement Kit repository.

 ## Building on Unix

 ```